 I hope you all are already using natural alternatives in your gardens and around your homes instead of pesticides.
-Some past posts that you might find helpful in steering away from these pesticides and chemicals include: Organic Amendments, Grocery Gardening and Natural Insect Repellents.
+Some past posts that you might find helpful in steering away from these pesticides and chemicals include Organic Amendments, Grocery Gardening, and Natural Insect Repellents.

 Another way we can help out our native bee population is to plant bee-friendly flowers.
 I like to have a variety spread throughout the yard.
 This year we are adding to our efforts of having a proper bee habitat on our homestead.
 We are creating a small meadow of native bee-friendly flowers.
 It may not be much, but a 20′ x 20′ meadow plot can feed many bees.

 To get started, you can get a big box of Wild Flower Mix at most garden stores.
 These contain many of the plants that bees enjoy.
-Your other option is to hand select some of great bee-friendly native plants that grow well in your area.
+Your other option is to hand select some of the great bee-friendly native plants that grow well in your area.

 Bee-Friendly Native Plants

 This list is not all-inclusive, but this is a good list to start from.
 Your local nursery should be able to assist you further in selective native plants for your area.

 Bee-Friendly Flower Meadow Tips

 Bees prefer flowers that are blue, purple, violet, white and yellow.
 Plant a variety so you can attract a variety of bees.